hailinzeng/hailinzeng.github.com/_posts/2014-06-20-bash-split-log-every-10-minute.md

     machine B logs -> flume -> kafaka -> storm
     machine C logs /

 As storm is rarely used in our company, they had not provide a user friendly web interface to submit the storm job.
-So, i write a script do a simple analyse.
+So, i write a script do a simple analyze.

 The log file are rotate every hour, and size 1G ~ 2G.

 	$ls -l -h
 	-rw-rw-r--+ 1 root root 1006M Jun 20 10:30
 	-rw-rw-r--+ 1 root root 1.4G Jun 20 08:59 monitor.log.20140620-08
 	-rw-rw-r--+ 1 root root 1.9G Jun 20 09:59 monitor.log.20140620-09